Connecting Microsoft Access to Apache Tomcat

 Tomcat 5.5 includes an Administration web app, which allows Tomcat administrators to create JDBC data sources as global resources that are available to all applications deployed on the Tomcat server.
 Administrators can also use the Administration web app to override settings in a web application data source.
 For example, when deploying a web application, an Administrator might edit a data source to connect to a production database rather than a development version.

 The Administration web application is not distributed with the Tomcat 5.5 binaries.
-If you are using Tomcat 5.5, you need to download Administration web app separately and add it to your Tomcat installation.
+If you're using Tomcat 5.5, you need to download Administration web app separately and add it to your Tomcat installation.

 1. Download the Administration web application binary distribution from: